French Teaching Interns

-"Our French assistant is remarkable!
+"Our French intern is remarkable!
 Her flexibility, open-mindedness, and very warm personality are especially well-suited to working in our school." -International Montessori School of North Carolina

-"Our assistant is professional, inquisitive, caring, flexible, proactive, and a very fast learner." -Washington International School
+"Our intern is professional, inquisitive, caring, flexible, proactive, and a very fast learner." -Washington International School

-Host a French Teaching Assistant and add a unique dimension to your school’s French program!
+Host a French Teaching Intern and add a unique dimension to your school’s French program!

-The French Teaching Assistant Program offers U.S. schools and universities the opportunity to welcome young French educators to serve as teaching assistants in their classrooms.
+The French Teaching Internship Program offers U.S. schools and universities the opportunity to welcome young French educators to train as teaching interns in their classrooms.
+Teaching Interns are sometimes referred to as Teaching Assistants or TAs.

-French TAs lead conversation groups, attend language laboratories, research and create class materials, coordinate extra-curricular activities on campus, and appear as guest speakers in cultural courses.
-They help students connect to the language and culture of France and the Francophone world in a relevant way, while contributing to the creation of a multicultural atmosphere on campus.
+French TAs may assist with conversation groups, language laboratories, researching and creating class materials, extra-curricular activities on campus, and appearing as guest speakers in cultural courses.
+They TAs may assist in a classroom setting, gaining valuable teaching skills, and helping students connect to the language and culture of France and the Francophone world in a relevant way, while contributing to the creation of a multicultural atmosphere on campus.

-French assistants work in K-12 schools and universities all across the United States.
+French Teaching Interns are placed in K-12 schools and universities all across the United States.

 View the French TA program flyer.